 In this article, we’ll explain the various types of Portuguese visas you can apply for, help you decide which option will be better suited to your circumstances, and uncover the visa options if you want to move to Portugal temporarily as a digital nomad or long-stay resident.

-In this article, we’ll cover the following:
+In this article, we’ll cover how to immigrate to Portugal in 2025 and the following:

-Who needs a visa for Portugal?
+Who needs a visa to immigrate to Portugal?

-portugal passport golden visaNon-EU citizens will need a visa and a residency permit for Portugal unless their country has a special agreement with Portugal.
+a Portuguese passportAny non-European Union citizen can legally immigrate to Portugal if they have an appropriate visa and a residency permit, unless their country has a special agreement with Portugal.

 Visas are processed by the Portuguese Embassy, Consulate, and VFS Global in your country of residence, while residency visas are issued by the Portuguese Agency for Integration, Migration, and Asylum (AIMA) through Immigration and Border Services.

 The United States, Canada, Australia, New Zealand, and the United Kingdom have international agreements with Portugal, allowing nationals to enter and stay in Portugal for 90 days within six months without needing a visa.
+However, non-EU nationals who want to stay longer than three months must apply for a long-term visa.

 Required documents for non-EU citizens to obtain a Portuguese residency visa